randysimpson/pi-iot/readme.md

 #### Docker

-If the out wife is connected to pin #15 - GPIO 22:
+If the out wire is connected to pin #15 - GPIO 22:

 *For docker to be able to access the GPIO pins the container must be run with the --privileged argument.*